Blood Bank – The Guthy-Jackson Charitable Foundation

 What happens to your sample

-Your samples will be stored at the GJCF biorepository.
+Your samples will be stored at the GJCF Biorepository.
 This is like a library where your samples will be kept with some de-identified details of your environment and medical history.
-A computer stores this information, so that researchers can find the samples they need.
+A computer stores this information, so that authorized researchers can find the samples they need.

 We need your family members’ blood samples